wizetek/qvm/README.md

 # qvm
-Quick/QEMU VM launcher
+**Quick/QEMU VM launcher**

-Bash shell script to quickly create QEMU virtual machines and disk images with separate configuration for each.
+Bash shell script to quickly create QEMU KVM host-CPU virtual machines and disk images with separate configuration for each.

 <br>